laestrada/laestrada.github.io/_recipes/confit-chickpeas.md

 featured_image: https://assets.epicurious.com/photos/6228c22c1f7a61a76db517fc/1:1/w_2240,c_limit/Confit%20Tandoori%20Chickpeas.jpg
 link: https://www.epicurious.com/recipes/food/views/confit-tandoori-chickpeas (also in the cookbook "Shelf Love")
 ---
-##  Description

-Quick and easy to make, with a big payoff!
-The yogurt is a key component here.

 ## Ingredients:
 ### Confit
 * 2 (15 oz/425 g) cans of chickpeas, drained (17 oz/480 g total)